Skip to main content

 AI provider options and what they see

-getbased supports six AI backends.
+getbased supports multiple AI backends.
 The privacy implications differ by provider:

 ProviderWhat they receiveNetwork?